Feeding Your Newborn Baby: Expert Tips & Tricks

 As a new parent, you may be wondering if it's better for your newborn to feed on a schedule or on demand.
 Feeding on demand is almost always recommended.
 Newborns eat 8-12 times in 24 hours.
 Studies show babies with complete access to feeding have a better chance of getting the full nutrients they need, compared to those with restricted feedings.
 Your baby's caloric needs change constantly as they grow, and only your baby knows how often they need to be fed.

 Newborn babies should only be fed breast milk or formula.
 They provide new babies the balance of nutrition, fluid and electrolytes.
-Don't give a baby plain water, juice or other liquids.
+Don't give your baby plain water, juice or other liquids.
 Newborns don't need rice cereal or other solid foods either.
 Your provider will talk to you about appropriate times to introduce other liquids and solid foods when your baby is older.

 How Often and How Long Should My Baby Eat During the Day and Night?